 Note: If you don’t want prints then the price goes down to $19.95 for both color and black and white disposable cameras.

 After you’ve received the scanned images you can either save them onto a laptop and transfer them to your phone or download them directly from their website.
-Some of them also send you a link through your email to view and download your images.
+Some online labs also send you a link through your email to view and download your images.

 Best Disposable Film Cameras and Film